-- (1) not less than 10 days notice in writing of the Commissioner's intent to revoke the license; and - (2) an opportunity to be heard as to why the license should not be revoked. - (b) Exception.
+- (1) not less than 10 days notice in writing of the Commissioner's intent to deny, suspend, or revoke the license; and - (2) an opportunity to be heard as to why the license should not be denied, suspended, or revoked. - (b) Exception.

-The Commissioner may revoke a license without prior notice and opportunity to be heard if, in the opinion of the Commissioner or the Fire Chief, Health Commissioner, or Police Commissioner, the health, safety, or welfare of the occupants or of the general public are in imminent danger.
+The Commissioner may deny, suspend, or revoke a license without prior notice and opportunity to be heard if, in the opinion of the Commissioner or the Fire Chief, Health Commissioner, or Police Commissioner, the health, safety, or welfare of the occupants or of the general public are in imminent danger.

-§ 5-18.
+§ 5-17.
 Vacating premises.

-The Commissioner may require a multiple-family dwelling or rooming house to be vacated within 24 hours if:
+The Commissioner may require a rental dwelling to be vacated within 24 hours if: